 In the past few months since its premiere, the exhibition has been wildly popular among locals and visitors.
 And now, GOMA is throwing a two-day art party to celebrate, which will include live music and drinks.
 Chiharu Shiota Up Late will only be happening on the evenings of Friday, August 26 and Saturday, August 27, so you can pair your art walk with a tipple, a feed, and a boogie.
 Grab your tickets here.

 “The Soul Trembles” first premiered in Tokyo in 2019 and showcases the Berlin-based artist’s work from the past quarter-century.
 The most eye-catching installations are styled from millions of strands of wool and take up entire rooms, absorb into their web-like form objects, or are attached to specific items.
 Video performance, photography and drawing will also form part of the largest-ever solo exhibition by the artist.

-Other themes that Shiota works with include anxiety, dreams and silence while other works have dealt with human consciousness and life-after-death.
+Other themes that Shiota works with include anxiety, dreams and silence while other works have dealt with human consciousness and life after death.
 “Where do I go when my body is gone?
 When my feet do not touch the ground anymore,” Shiota has said.

 These are not the lightest of themes to deal with, and yet Shiota does so in ways that are fascinating and visually attractive.
-Her her transformative installations draw you in, are mesmerising and can leave you speechless.
+Her transformative installations draw you in, are mesmerising and can leave you speechless.
 Walk around them, under them and possibly even through them.